Diversified LLC Has $378,000 Stake in iShares National Muni Bond ETF (NYSEARCA:MUB)

-Diversified LLC reduced its holdings in shares of iShares National Muni Bond ETF (NYSEARCA:MUB – Free Report) by 25.6% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 3,543 shares of the exchange traded fund’s stock after selling 1,220 shares during the period.
-Diversified LLC’s holdings in iShares National Muni Bond ETF were worth $378,000 at the end of the most recent reporting period.
+Diversified LLC trimmed its stake in iShares National Muni Bond ETF (NYSEARCA:MUB – Free Report) by 25.6% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 3,543 shares of the exchange traded fund’s stock after selling 1,220 shares during the period.
+Diversified LLC’s holdings in iShares National Muni Bond ETF were worth $378,000 as of its most recent SEC filing.

-Several other institutional investors have also made changes to their positions in MUB.
-Fortis Capital Advisors LLC acquired a new stake in shares of iShares National Muni Bond ETF during the 4th quarter valued at about $25,000.
-Raleigh Capital Management Inc. acquired a new stake in shares of iShares National Muni Bond ETF during the 1st quarter valued at about $27,000.
-Tri Star Advisors Inc. acquired a new stake in shares of iShares National Muni Bond ETF during the 1st quarter valued at about $29,000.
-First Manhattan Co. acquired a new stake in shares of iShares National Muni Bond ETF during the 4th quarter valued at about $29,000.
-Finally, EPG Wealth Management LLC acquired a new stake in shares of iShares National Muni Bond ETF during the 4th quarter valued at about $32,000.
+Several other hedge funds and other institutional investors also recently bought and sold shares of the stock.
+Envestnet Asset Management Inc. grew its position in iShares National Muni Bond ETF by 28.1% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 17,841,194 shares of the exchange traded fund’s stock worth $1,922,210,000 after purchasing an additional 3,914,135 shares during the last quarter.
+Creative Planning boosted its position in shares of iShares National Muni Bond ETF by 11.1% during the 2nd quarter.
+Creative Planning now owns 11,101,777 shares of the exchange traded fund’s stock valued at $1,184,893,000 after acquiring an additional 1,106,336 shares in the last quarter.
+Moneta Group Investment Advisors LLC boosted its position in shares of iShares National Muni Bond ETF by 132,338.1% during the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 10,393,745 shares of the exchange traded fund’s stock valued at $1,096,748,000 after acquiring an additional 10,385,897 shares in the last quarter.
+Betterment LLC boosted its position in shares of iShares National Muni Bond ETF by 0.8% during the 1st quarter.
+Betterment LLC now owns 9,750,254 shares of the exchange traded fund’s stock valued at $1,050,492,000 after acquiring an additional 82,033 shares in the last quarter.
+Finally, Morgan Stanley boosted its position in shares of iShares National Muni Bond ETF by 13.2% during the 4th quarter.
+Morgan Stanley now owns 6,323,506 shares of the exchange traded fund’s stock valued at $667,256,000 after acquiring an additional 739,269 shares in the last quarter.

 iShares National Muni Bond ETF Trading Down 0.4 %